 The Cedar Park Fire Department History

 Fire Prevention Division- One of Fire Administration's assistant chiefs serves as Fire Marshal.
-The Fire Prevention Division also has a battalion chief who serves as the Assistant Fire Marshal, three full-time fire inspectors, and one administrative assistant.
+The Fire Prevention Division also has a battalion chief who serves as the Assistant Fire Marshal, four full-time fire inspectors, and one administrative assistant.

 Training - The Training Division is run by the training battalion chief, with assistance of a lieutenant.
 Other emergency operations staff provide additional support.

 Dispatchers - The Fire Department contributes three staff to the Public Safety Communications Division.